sarkonovich/Alexa-Hue/README.md

 *"Alexa, tell [whatever invocation name you chose] to turn the kitchen lights blue."*

+*"Alexa, ask [whatever invocation name you chose] for blue kitchen lights."*

+*"Alexa, ask [whatever invocation name you chose] for a dark red bedside light."*

+*"Alexa, ask [whatever invocation name you chose] to set romantic scene."*

+*"Alexa, ask [whatever invocation name you chose] for romantic scene."*

+*"Alexa, ask [whatever invocation name you chose] for a green bedside light."*

 *"Alexa, tell [whatever invocation name you chose] to turn the bedroom lights dark red."*

 *"Alexa, tell...set the floor light to saturation ten and brightness five"*